wdi-sg/gitbook-2018/00-config-deployment/installfest/windows/readme.md

 ## Installing Ruby
 - Run the following commands in order in the WSL terminal.
 	- `sudo apt-get uninstall ruby` This ensures that you will not be using any default version of Ruby that might have already been pre-installed and is likely old.
-	- `sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev libcurl4-openssl-dev software-properties-common libffi-dev`
+	- `sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libpq-dev libxml2-dev libxslt1-dev libcurl4-openssl-dev software-properties-common libffi-dev`
 	- `git clone https://github.com/rbenv/rbenv.git ~/.rbenv`
 	- `echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc`
 	- `echo 'eval "$(rbenv init -)"' >> ~/.bashrc`